jamesjuett/lobster/README.md

 # lobster
 Interactive Program Visualization Tools

+This repository is a complete **mess**.
+I'll clean it up someday.
+Feel free to look around.

 # Setup
 These instructions cover everything you'll need if you want to do development work for Lobster's frontend, C++ compiler/interpreter, visualization tools, analysis framework, or regression tests.